Ess-Ka/EsskaAV3Obfuscator/README.md

 ![grafik](https://user-images.githubusercontent.com/84975839/172045110-0bf33ec7-d2f8-478a-b24b-a665da12c296.png)

-Obfuscates the selected parameters.
+Obfuscates the selected parameters used by any Controller, State, StateBehaviour, BlendTree, Transition or used by any VRC Expression Menu.
 Reserved VRC parameters cannot be obfuscated.

 #### GTAvaCrypt Parameters ####